Yunagiri/Yunagiri/README.md

 I am specialized in Systems, Networking and Telecommunications and am heavily interested in the idea of bringing intelligence to the edge: Robots, autonomous decision makings, electronics and communication between sensors... all these notions speak to me.

-Senior member of the club of Robotics of my university, I am currently working as a wireless firmware engineer intern at Schneider Electric, in the Connected Systems division.
-My main line of work is the evaluation of a concurrent multi-protocol Zigbee/OpenThread stack, this includes setting up a test environement, scripting said tests, and analyzing results to present the state of the art.

-I work at Schneider Electric at the moment of writing this, as a Wireless Firmware Design Engineer, my main focus is the Thread protocol and multiprotocol stacks.

 # ⚡ What do I speak ⚡

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Yunagiri&theme=tokyonight&count_private=true&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

-(It doesn't really show because Schneider has its own GitHub Enterprise instance, but I mainly work in Python and C nowadays!)

 # 🌱 My track record 🌱